the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 While open hardware communities are sometimes different than open software communities, the documentation useful to grow hardware communities are similar to those for a open source project, see the  {ref}`pd-overview-repro` chapter.
 You may want to refer to the {ref}`collaboration<cl>`  and {ref}`cl-new-community`  guide of The Turing Way book for a more detailed description of certain aspects such as practices, metrics, behaviors and observables that can be related to thriving communities.

 OSH communities come in all sizes and forms.
-They often develop around people facing similar needs, who realise they will get "something that none of [them] could have developed alone."
-(Interview: White rabbit, by the Open make team, Javier Serrano and Amanda Diez Frenandez.)
+They often develop around people facing similar needs, who realise they will get "something that none of [them] could have developed alone." ([Interview: White rabbit, by the Open make team, Javier Serrano and Amanda Diez Frenandez](https://www.openmake.de/blog/2022/10/20/2022-10-06-interview-white-rabbit/) .)
 We should therefore consider that developing good quality hardware and making it open source already entails an important aspect of community building.

 In the following section, we share some considerations about community building for OSH project.